wui-hong/tp/docs/DeveloperGuide.md

 ### Adding a transaction

 Prerequisite: There is only 1 person stored in Spend N Split.
-Their name is "Roy".
+Their name is "Alex Yeoh".

 `addTransaction d=bread n=Alex Yeoh c=25.00 n=Self w=1 n=Alex Yeoh w=1`